nystudio107/craft-scripts/README.md

 `REMOTE_DB_LOGIN_PATH` if this is set, it will use `--login-path=` for your remote db credentials instead of sending them in via the commandline (see below)

 `REMOTE_BACKUPS_PATH` is the absolute path to the directory where the remote backups are stored.
 For database backups, a sub-directory `REMOTE_DB_NAME/db` inside the `REMOTE_BACKUPS_PATH` directory is used for the database backups.
 Paths should always have a trailing `/`

+### Permissions and Git

+If you use `git`, and change file permissions on your remote server, you may encounter git complaining about `overwriting existing local changes` when you try to deploy.
+This is because git considers changing the executable flag to be a change in the file, so it thinks you changed the files on your server (and the changes are not checked into your git repo).

+To fix this, we just need to tell git to ignore permission changes on the server.
+You can change the `fileMode` setting for `git` on your server, telling it to ignore permission changes of the files on the server:

+    git config --global core.fileMode false

+See the [git-config man page](https://git-scm.com/docs/git-config#git-config-corefileMode) for details.

+The other way to fix this is to set the permission using `set_perms.sh` in `local` dev, and then check the files into your git repo.
+This will cause them to be saved with the correct permissions in your git repo to begin with.

+The downside to the latter approach is that you must have matching user/groups in both `local` dev and on `live` production.

 ### Automatic Script Execution